GeneStat/Literature-Review/README.md

 10. Fuhrman J. *et al*.
 A review of explainable and interpretable AI with applications in COVID-19 imaging. **Med Phys**.
 2021 Nov 18.
 Online ahead of print. doi: [10.1002/mp.15359](https://doi.org/10.1002/mp.15359)

     We mentioned image processing for diagnosis.
 This review paper could provide some related knowledge.

+11. Lee, C. M. *et al*.
+UCSC Genome Browser enters 20th year. **Nucleic Acids Res**.
+48, D756–D761 (2020). doi: [10.1038/ng.2764](https://doi.org/10.1038/ng.2764)

+    This is a long-term (20 years) software project, and it is one of the currently the most widely used websites.
+It integrates multi-omics data (annotations) in the order of genomic coordinates and provides many useful command-line tools.
+This is not the original paper of the software (UCSC genome browser), but an introduction paper after this long time.